webadvanced/Structuremap.MVC4/readme.md

 3 Files:

-* App_Start/StructuremapMvc.cs (this is setting Structuremap IDependencyResolver as the default)
+* App_Start/StructuremapMvc.cs
-* DependencyResolution/SmDependencyResolver.cs (Implements the IDependencyResolver using Structuremap)
+* DependencyResolution/StructureMapDependencyResolver.cs
+* DependencyResolution/StructureMapDependencyScope.cs
 * DependencyResolution/IoC.cs (Structuremap's ObjectFactory Initialization, this is where you would define your mappings)